Enjoy more space for safer adventures around the city.

 Enjoy ActiveTO on weekends and holidays

-ActiveTO takes place on weekends and holidays when there are more people taking advantage of outdoor public spaces and trails.
+ActiveTO takes place on certain weekends and holidays when there are more people taking advantage of outdoor public spaces and trails.
 Major road closures typically begin at 7 a.m. on Saturday and last until 7 p.m. on Sunday.
 The closures also occur during holiday Mondays.

 The program is expected to run throughout the summer and into early fall.
 In previous years, there were approximately 25 consecutive weekend closures between May and October.
 Make sure to check out the City of Toronto's ActiveTO page for up-to-date information.

 A few major roadways may be closed to vehicular traffic to allow people to spread out and get active.
 Along the waterfront, sections of the eastbound lanes of Lake Shore Boulevard are typically closed including Lake Shore Boulevard West from Windermere Avenue to Stadium Road.